KIRO-FM: KTNT-FM (1948–1976)

-KNBQ (1976-1988)
+KNBQ (1976–1988)

 In 1976, the call letters were changed to KNBQ.
-While the AM station carried a personality adult top 40 sound, the FM station switched to an automated music-intensive Top 40 format branded simply as "97.3 KNBQ."
+While the AM station carried a personality adult top 40 sound, the FM station switched to an automated adult contemporary format ("Mellow sounds in contemporary music") branded as "97 KNBQ".
+In early 1977, that format evolved to an automated music-intensive Top 40 format as "Q-97 FM".
+That automated Top 40 format shifted over time from using syndicated programming tapes (such as from Drake-Chenault's XT-40 format) to a locally programmed approach, and eventually added live DJs.
+By 1980, the station was live and local with a full DJ staff and a personality intensive approach.
 (The KNBQ call letters later were found on FM 102.9 and currently on FM 98.5.)

 In the 1980s, the Tacoma News Tribune boosted KNBQ's power to 100,000 watts.
 The Federal Communications Commission granted a construction permit to increase the antenna height to 1,480 feet, moving the transmitter to Tiger Mountain.
 That greatly increased the station's value, now able to compete in the entire Seattle-Tacoma media market.
 In 1987, KNBQ was sold to the original iteration of Viacom.
 Viacom kept the Top 40 format but used a "no talking over the music" policy to differentiate KNBQ from other Seattle Top 40 outlets.

-KBSG (1988-2008)
+KBSG (1988–2008)

-On February 1, 1988, the station flipped to an oldies format as "K-Best 97.3."
-It picked up the KBSG-FM call letters.
-K-Best concentrated on the biggest hits of the 1960s, with some 1970s songs with a few late 1950s hits.
+On February 1, 1988, the station flipped to an oldies format as "K-Best 97.3", and picked up the KBSG-FM call letters.
+"K-Best" initially concentrated on the biggest hits of the 1960s, with some 1970s songs and a few late 1950s hits.
 As the station moved into the 1990s, the 1970s titles were increased and the 1950s songs were removed.

 Entercom bought the station in 1996.
 For many years, KBSG-FM was simulcast on co-owned KBSG in Auburn (1210 AM, now KMIA).
-This lasted until 2002, when KBSG flipped to all-news radio (KBSG would later be sold to Bustos Media, which specialized in Spanish language formats).
-On August 1, 2007, after Entercom traded KBSG, KIRO and KTTH to Bonneville as part of a multi-market station swap.
-KBSG was rebranded from "KBSG 97.3" to "The New B97.3," and dropped the word "oldies" from the station's title.
+This lasted until 2002, when KBSG flipped to all-news radio (KBSG would later be sold to Bustos Media, which specializes in Spanish language formats).
+On August 1, 2007, after Entercom traded KBSG, KIRO and KTTH to Bonneville as part of a multi-market station swap, KBSG was rebranded from "KBSG 97.3" to "The New B97.3", and dropped the word "oldies" from the station's title.
 The station's playlist was moved to more 1970s and 80s music, with fewer 60s titles.
 The format moved from oldies to classic hits.

 Exactly one year later, on August 1, 2008, the station's call letters were switched to KIRO-FM.